Typical salaries can vary by 300% between these 5 types of nurses - NewsBreak

 money.com

 Take the next step in your career and find the perfect role for you!. *Content includes branded mentions of our sponsor ZipRecruiter.
-Not only is the medical field one of the most prestigious and highest paying industries in the country, but medical professionals are also in high demand.
-Healthcare employment...
+The nursing profession provides many job opportunities across multiple disciplines and specialties, with salaries varying by region, company, and certifications.
+According to the U.S. Bureau of Labor Statistics, demand for registered nurses is likely to increase by 6% by 2031.

+These 10 jobs are paying more money than ever, despite a looming recession

+With a recession looming, many workers are looking for their next job to be recession-proof.
+But the top jobs on the list may surprise you.

 Scrubs Magazine